Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 * Tapu Bulu - Uses Bulu Orb to summon it.
 * Glastrier - Uses Iceroot Carrot to summon it.
 * Spectrier - Uses Shaderoot Carrot to summon it.
 * Kanto Birds Galar Form - Appear near Legendary Tree.
-Need not be invoked.
+* Necrozma - Uses Lighting Crystal to summon it.

 >Key items that have a recipe: